 Postdoctoral Fellow, Dept. of Earth and Planetary Sciences, Harvard University

-In my current position, I am working with Prof. Robin Wordsworth at Harvard to study convection in very warm and moist "runaway greenhouse" atmospheres.
+In my current position, I am working with Prof. Robin Wordsworth to understand convective clouds in very warm and moist atmospheres approaching the "runaway greenhouse" state.

 I got my PhD in December 2018 from the Dept. of Earth and Planetary Sciences at UC Berkeley, where my advisor was David Romps.
 Prior to graduate school, I studied physics and philosophy at Haverford College.